Disclosing a mental illness in the workplace

 When should you disclose a mental illness to an employer or potential employer?
 Are you legally obliged to?

-No, an employee or job candidate is not legally obliged to mention any medical condition, whether mental or not to an employer.
+An employee or job candidate is not legally obliged to mention any medical condition, whether mental or not to an employer.
 Mental illness in particular is a very personal thing and it can be difficult to talk about even to your nearest and dearest, let alone an employer.
 There can be benefits to being open about your illness but deciding whether or not to tell your employer can be difficult.
 If you do decide to tell, think about:

 Ultimately, it’s your choice – disclosure of mental health issues at work is a personal choice, and you can say as much or as little as you want.
 If you need more support, being open can help you get it.